I flew Southwest to Havana recently, which is the first time in five years that I flew Southwest.

 The reason I don’t fly them has to do with me valuing traditional loyalty programs and a global route network, rather than any issue I have with the airline as such.
 Southwest is (for the most part) extremely well run, and really the most full service airline in the U.S., as they don’t charge for checked bags and allow free ticket changes.
 Furthermore, their flight attendants know how to hustle, and could teach the crews at some other carriers a trick or two.

 But the part of the Southwest experience I found the most interesting was the boarding process.
 People have long teased Southwest for their “cattle call” boarding, and this was the first time I’ve flown Southwest and paid attention to the process… and I liked it a lot more than I was expecting… in some ways.
+It’s very complicated if you haven’t experienced it before (as my dad can attest), so let me explain how Southwest’s boarding works.

 How is boarding order determined on Southwest?